 Get on the wrong side of it, and you’ll find out that karma is a bitch.
 Even on the internet.

 Adding Value And Avoiding Bad Karma

-If you interact with me on social media, you know that I’m one of the more polite people you’ll ever meet on the internet.
+If you follow me on Twitter, you know that I’m one of the more polite people you’ll ever meet on the internet.